Amelie-Schreiber/transformers_proteins_and_persistent_homology/README.md

 1. Investigating topological changes in protein structures under mild sequence mutations.
 2. Understanding the impact of protein sequence changes on conformational states.
+3. Developing topological inductive biases for fine-tuning ESMFold for generative protein diffusion models (denoising diffusion probabilistic model or DDPM) and downstream tasks like detection of point mutations that cause topological changes.
-3. Exploring the potential of quantum computing for speeding up computations in high-dimensional homology groups.
+4. Exploring the potential of quantum computing for speeding up computations in high-dimensional homology groups.

 By integrating insights from transformer models, persistent homology, and other computational tools, we hope to deepen our understanding of the complex language of life encoded in proteins.